reorderbench/reorderbench_code/README.md

 Check the folder `generator`.

-Generate matrices with different types of visual patterns(block, off-diagonal block, star, band) and matrix(binary, continuous) by `reorderbench_generator`.
+Generate matrices with different visual patterns (block, off-diagonal block, star, band) and types (binary, continuous) using `reorderbench_generator`.

 ### Unified Scoring Models

 Check the folder `unified_scoring_model`.

-We build unified scoring models based on the ReorderBench.
-This model aligns with the convolution- and entropy-based scoring method across all four visual patterns in both binary and continuous matrices and can also measure matrices of varying sizes.
+We build unified scoring models based on ReorderBench.
+These models align with the convolution- and entropy-based scoring method across all four visual patterns in both binary and continuous matrices and can also measure matrices of varying sizes.

-Use the models to evaluate the loss of the ReorderBench test set, or to predict visual patterns in any matrices.
+These models can be used to reproduce the scoring results on the ReorderBench test set or to evaluate the quality of visual patterns in any matrix.

 ### Reordering Models

 Check the folder `reordering_model`.

-By treating the matrices with index swaps as negative samples and their ground-truth matrices as positive samples, we build a deep model for matrix reordering.
+By treating the matrices with index swaps as negative samples and their ground-truth matrices as positive samples, we build deep models for matrix reordering.

-Use the model to test the reordering results on ReorderBench test set.
+These models can be used to reproduce the reordering results of the ReorderBench test set or to reveal the visual patterns of a given matrix.

 ## Contact

-If you have any problem about our code, feel free to contact reorderbench@gmail.com or describe your problem in Issues.
+If you have any problem with our code, feel free to contact reorderbench@gmail.com or open an issue.